-Has Djokovic finally settled the men's GOAT race?
+Has Djokovic settled the men's GOAT debate?

-French Open 2023: Novak Djokovic ahead of Rafael Nadal and Roger Federer in GOAT race
+French Open 2023: Is Novak Djokovic ahead of Rafael Nadal & Roger Federer in GOAT race?

 Last updated on .From the section Tennis

-Not only was Novak Djokovic playing for the French Open title on Sunday, he also had the opportunity to move clear for the first time in the race to be crowned the GOAT of men's tennis.
+Not only was Novak Djokovic playing for the French Open title on Sunday, but he also had the opportunity to move clear for the first time in the race to be crowned the GOAT of men's tennis.

 The number of Grand Slam titles is the most obvious and easiest metric for those who wish to determine - and not everyone does - the Greatest Of All Time.